jbqueru/stepback/README.md

 ## Licensing

-This game is licensed under the terms of the
-[AGPL, version 3](https://www.gnu.org/licenses/agpl-3.0.en.html)
-or later, with the following additional restriction: if you make the program available for third parties to use on hardware you own
+Each demo in this repository is licensed under the terms of the [AGPL, version 3](https://www.gnu.org/licenses/agpl-3.0.en.html) or later, with the following additional restriction: if you make the program available for third parties to use on hardware you own